gpdivino/github-demo/README.md

 ## Introduction

-This is an intro to Git
+This is an intro to Git to learn about the basic commands

 ## Purpose